Yes, I prefer DayZ streams to Netflix, HBO, and Prime.

 I’d go so far as to suggest that modern television franchises like House of the Dragon and The Rings of Power fail to impress some audiences since they cannot offer the same fantasy immersion as, say, Skyrim or Elden Ring.

-With games and gaming technology continuously improving, storytelling and immersion will follow suit.
+Storytelling and immersion will follow suit with games and gaming technology continuously improving.
 As a non-gamer consuming game content, I might belong to a rare public.

 But I wouldn’t bet on “game-watching for non-gamers” remaining a fringe activity forever.